 The needs of crime victims are profound and require long-term multi-disciplinary responses.
 More than halfway through the two-year Fellowship period, Fellows and law students in the Crime Victims Justice Corps have achieved remarkable results in providing victims of crime with the legal services they need to heal and rebuild their lives.
 Learn more about the Fellows who are working to ensure that victims of crime have a voice in our justice system.

 CVJC is supported by an award from the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime, Award Number 2017-MU-MU-K131, and private funding.
-The opinions, findings, conclusions or recommendations expressed are those of the author(s) and do not necessarily represent the official position or policies of the U.S. Department of Justice.
+Fellows’ salaries and fringe benefits are determined by their host organization.
+The opinions, findings, and conclusions or recommendations expressed in this product are those of the contributors and do not necessarily represent the official position or policies of the U.S. Department of Justice.

 *January 1 – June 30, 2019 reporting period.